clairenjuguna/Book-store/README.md

-Welcome to the Book Store website!
+Welcome to the Claire Books Limited website!
 This platform allows users to register, login, explore a variety of books, add them to their cart, and proceed to payment.
 Users have the flexibility to choose between payment on delivery or using PayPal for a seamless checkout experience.
 Admins have additional functionalities such as managing book categories, handling orders, and overseeing the inventory.

 Features
 User Features